Friday, May 5, 2017

 The 28th Chácara Museum robbery anniversary transmits hope for America's greatest unsolved art crimes, the second Isabella Stewart Gardner and Chácara do Céu Museum art thefts.

-Cristina Tardáguila at the launch of her Chácara do Céu Museum art thefts-themed book, A Arte do Descaso (The Art of Neglect), with Brazilian documentary film producer João Moreira Salles; Livraria da Travessa -- Shopping Leblon, southern Rio de Janeiro, southeastern Brazil; Feb.
-18, 2016; Gustavo Schlittler Rodrigues, photographer: sr2fotografia via Instagram Feb.
+Cristina Tardáguila at the launch of her Chácara do Céu Museum art thefts-themed book, A Arte do Descaso (The Art of Neglect), with Brazilian documentary film producer João Moreira Salles; Livraria da Travessa -- Shopping Leblon, southern Rio de Janeiro, southeastern Brazil; Thursday, Feb.
+18, 2016; Gustavo Schlittler Rodrigues, photographer: sr2fotografia, via Instagram Feb.
 18, 2016

 Acknowledgment